A Commitment to Collaboration

 Access

-We share the multi-generational vision of everyone regardless of age, income, race, ability, or mode has comfortable access a complete and connected network of beautiful parks and greenways linking dense urban communities to open space.
+We believe everyone regardless of age, income, race, or ability deserves access to a network of beautiful parks and greenways.

 ==

-We believe everyone should have access to and feeling comfortable in and a sense of belonging to their communities shared public spaces.
+We believe everyone should have a sense of ownership, comfort and belonging in their community’s shared public spaces.

 ==